Djgf516/Paint-for-Miniatures-Search-Engine/README.md

 	    updated, or removed.

 When the application Starts:
-*Database is loaded
+*controller.ReadDatabasePaints is loaded
 *Classes are loaded but not doing anything yet *SearchBar is displayed

 When the application is running:
-*User can search by Paint Name, Brand Name, Hexdecimal, OR Color (ie. red blue white, etc.)
+*User can search by models.InfoPaint Name, Brand Name, Hexdecimal, OR Color (ie. red blue white, etc.)
-*If the search was a paint name, view all the Matches Color Class *If the search was a brand name, list all the colors from that brand up to 25 values *If the search was a color, list all the InfoPaints that contain that color name up to 25 *If the search was a hexdecimal, list all the InfoPaints that contain exactly that hexdecimal up to 25 *User can click on a paint name to display the Matches Color Class *Database will not be updated when program is running.
+*If the search was a paint name, view all the Matches Color Class *If the search was a brand name, list all the colors from that brand up to 25 values *If the search was a color, list all the models.InfoPaint that contain that color name up to 25 *If the search was a hexdecimal, list all the models.InfoPaint that contain exactly that hexdecimal up to 25 *User can click on a paint name to display the Matches Color Class *controller.ReadDatabasePaints will not be updated when program is running.

 Phase III.